hasToDev/micro_cow_app/README.md

 2. on Setting page, enter the **GraphQL service address** (it is advisable to use http://127.0.0.1:8080 instead of http://localhost:8080), then click **check** button.
-3. If your **GraphQL service address** is valid, you will see the list of **ChainID** that you can use to play **Micro Cow**, choose one of them, then click **confirm**.
+3. If your **GraphQL service address** is valid, you will see the list of **ChainID** that you can use to play **Micro Cow**, choose one of them.
+4. Don't forget to enter **Application ID** (that you received after deploy the smart contract) and **Root Chain ID** (the **ChainID** that you use to deploy the smart contract).
+5. click **confirm** on Setting page, after finish fill out all the required fields.
-4. Now you can start **Login** to play the game.
+6. Now you can start **Login** to play the game.
-5. Web app will automatically request Micro Cow application, if it doesn't exist in your chain.
+7. Web app will automatically request Micro Cow application, if it doesn't exist in your chain.
-6. Web app will also initialize your account with **10000 LINERA token** if this is the first time you play the game.
+8. Web app will also initialize your account with **10000 LINERA token** if this is the first time you play the game.
-7. This whole initial process could take up to 40 seconds, give or take.
+9. This whole initial process could take up to 40 seconds, give or take.
-8. You can Buy your cow at the market using **LINERA token** in your balance.
+10. You can Buy your cow at the market using **LINERA token** in your balance.
-9. When buying the cow, choose your Cow name wisely because the name is unique in **Micro Cow** .
+11. When buying the cow, choose your Cow name wisely because the name is unique in **Micro Cow**.
 The cow gender will be assigned randomly by the smart contract.
-10. Feed cow every 6 hours intervals.
+12. Feed cow every 6 hours intervals.
 If you don't feed the cow within 24 hours, the cow will die.
-11. After your cow reaches 3 days of age, you can start selling it back to the market.
+13. After your cow reaches 3 days of age, you can start selling it back to the market.
-12. Of course, you can choose to keep feeding the cow.
+14. Of course, you can choose to keep feeding the cow.
 As the cow grows, the price increases (or decreases).
-13. The feeding interval plays an essential role in increasing or decreasing your cow's value.
+15. The feeding interval plays an essential role in increasing or decreasing your cow's value.
 As a rule, always feed your cow no more than 18 hours after its last meal.